Introduction to Event and Non-Event Risk on the PMP Exam

 How to plan for Event-Based Risks

-Event-based risks are what many categorize as “traditional” risks in that they are identified on the project risk register and “are addressed in the typical project risk process, with well-established techniques for identifying, assessing, and managing them.”
+Event-based risks are what many categorize as “traditional” risks in that they are identified on the project risk register and (according to PMI) “are addressed in the typical project risk process, with well-established techniques for identifying, assessing, and managing them.”

 Let’s return to the earlier weather examples to understand risk types.
 Whereas a hurricane is an example of event risk, a record-breaking cold day is an example of a non-event risk.
 We know winter is cold in a given geographic area, but we cannot fully predict if a specific day in the future will have unusually low temperatures.